ndiego/easy-plugin-stats/readme.txt

 **Changed**

+* The minimum required version is now WordPress 6.5.
+The plugin now uses the Block Bindings API, which was introduced in 6.5.
 * The TinyMCE plugin has been removed.
 Shortcodes still work but have to be created manually.
 * Star ratings are now SVGs, and the Dashicons have been removed.